 With duplicated content, the worst that could happen is that a visitor lands on a less desirable version of your webpage.

-When using an SEO plugin for WordPress (like ours), you won’t have to worry about this at all, unless you deliberately create copies of your pages.
+When using an SEO plugin for WordPress (like ours), you probably won’t have to worry about this at all, unless you deliberately create copies of your pages.

 Meta descriptions can be ignored